Heart and valve care in Nashville

 Ascension Saint Thomas Heart is a national leader in minimally invasive approaches to treat different heart valve problems.
 Our heart valve team starts by listening to you, to better understand you and your health.
 Then, we work with you to create a personalized care plan that meets all of your heart care needs, medication management, including diagnostic tests and minimally invasive procedures.

 When you choose Ascension Saint Thomas Heart for your care, have confidence knowing your care team is one of the most experienced teams in the country.
 We’ve performed more than 2,000 TAVR procedures and 600 MitraClip™ procedures since 2012.
-Our team of specialists at Ascension Saint Thomas Hospital West received the 2022 Mitral Valve Repair Reference Center Award from the American Heart Association and the Mitral Foundation for excellence in mitral valve repair surgery.
-Ascension Saint Thomas Heart is the only medical center in the state to achieve the highest quality (3 star rating) designation by STS/ACC TVT Registry, a collaboration between the Society of Thoracic Surgeons and the American College of Cardiology, for TAVR procedures.
+Our team of specialists at Ascension Saint Thomas Hospital West received the 2022 and 2023 Mitral Valve Repair Reference Center Award from the American Heart Association and the Mitral Foundation for excellence in mitral valve repair surgery.
+Ascension Saint Thomas Heart achieved the highest quality (three-star rating) designation by STS/ACC TVT Registry, a collaboration between the Society of Thoracic Surgeons and the American College of Cardiology, for TAVR procedures.
+They have also earned a distinguished three-star rating from The Society of Thoracic Surgeons (STS) for patient care and outcomes in aortic valve replacement (AVR) combined with coronary artery bypass grafting (CABG), and in isolated coronary artery bypass grafting (CABG) procedures.

 Understanding symptoms of heart valve disease